-Americana/Folk singer song-writer Ruth Hill has roots that run deep in these New England hills.
+Americana/Folk singer songwriter Ruth Hill has roots that run deep in these New England hills.
 Ruth grew up in New Hampshire, the third of ten children, and started singing with her older brother and sister at church and community events when she was just six years old.
-Ruth accompanies herself expressively on guitar, banjo and mandolin but it’s when Ruth opens her heart and sings, from a place of depth and compassion, that makes you lean in closer.
+Ruth accompanies herself expressively on guitar, banjo and mandolin but when she opens her heart and sings, from a place of depth and compassion, you’ll want to lean in closer.

 Over the past few years, Ruth has studied songwriting with Emily Saliers, Mary Gauthier, Catie Curtis, Kate Cambell, Jonatha Brooke (The Story), Jud Caswell, and Grammy award-winning songwriters Don Henry and Gretchen Peters.

 “Ruth’s ability to empathize with the characters in her songs, and make us feel their pain, is extraordinary.
 Her songs are amazing!
 I love her delivery, her guitar playing and her intensity.”